 So what about the agencies?
 Isn’t it their job to advise their clients as to the metrics they should be measuring?
 Certainly many performance strategists are pushing to move towards more meaningful measurement, but it often involves a lot more institutional buy-in at the brand that you would expect.
-Simply advocating an advanced measurement framework at the end of a proposal just isn’t going to cut it.
-Often, you not only have to educate the marketing team, but the c-suite, product and sales teams as well.
+Advocating an advanced measurement framework at the end of a proposal just isn’t going to cut it.
+Often, you not only have to educate the marketing team, but the C-suite, product and sales teams as well.